Hydrology Banner

 Victoria Falls (Nana’s Farm Station)

-The Zambezi River flows at Victoria Falls – Nana’s Farm Station are increasing steadily, closing the period under review at 2,323m3/s on 22nd April 2025.
-The flow observed on the same date last year was lower at 694m3/s.
+The Zambezi River flows at Victoria Falls – Nana’s Farm Station are decreasing steadily, closing the period under review at 2,790m3/s as of 27th May 2025.
+The flow observed on the same date last year was lower at 893m3/s.

 From: